rancher/docs/content/rancher/v2.x/en/istio/setup/enable-istio-in-cluster/_index.md

   - /rancher/v2.x/en/cluster-admin/tools/istio/setup/enable-istio-in-cluster
 ---

-This cluster uses the default Nginx controller to allow traffic into the cluster.

 Only a user with the following [Kubernetes default roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) assigned can configure and install Istio in a Kubernetes cluster.

- - Admin
- - Edit
+ - `cluster-admin`

 > If the cluster has a Pod Security Policy enabled there are [prerequisites steps.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/setup/enable-istio-in-cluster/enable-istio-with-psp/)

-1. From the Rancher Dashboard's **Cluster Explorer** view, navigate to available Charts in **Apps & Marketplace**
+1. From the **Cluster Explorer**, navigate to available **Charts** in **Apps & Marketplace**
 1. Select the Istio chart from the rancher provided charts
+1. If you have not already installed your own monitoring app, you will be prompted to install the rancher-monitoring app.
+Optional: Set your Selector or Scrape config options on rancher-monitoring app install.
 1. Optional: Configure member access and [resource limits]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/resources/) for the Istio components.
 Ensure you have enough resources on your worker nodes to enable Istio.
 1. Optional: Make additional configuration changes to values.yaml if needed
 1. Optional: Add additional resources or configuration via the [overlay file](#overlay-file)